 Azure Storage capacity is virtually limitless.
 It uses a pay-as-you-go service model that will fit your business whether you’re storing only a few hundred GBs or trillions of objects.
-Under the hood it comes with Microsoft’s guaranteed, massively scalable, highly available, robust and economical architecture.
+Under the hood, it comes with Microsoft’s guaranteed, massively scalable, highly available, robust and economical architecture.
 For developers, Azure storage supports a variety of clients, such as .NET, Ruby, and Java for REST, and access from multiple Windows and Linux operating systems.

-Azure Queue Storage
+Azure Storage features and benefits

 These features apply to all Azure Storage offerings: